stelar-eu/stelar_client/docs/stelar-klms-auth.rst

 including the roles and their associated permissions, with a structured and human-readable format.

 These custom policy documents are used as input to the STELAR KLMS Policy Management System, which is responsible to process the defined policies and translate them into service-specific authorization rules.
-The engine is also responsible to evaluate access requests against the defined policies and update the the current authorization state of the system if a new policy document is applied, through a process called policy reconciliation.
+The system is also responsible to evaluate access requests against the defined policies and update the the current authorization state of the system if a new policy document is applied, through a process called policy reconciliation.

 In this way the STELAR KLMS authorization scheme provides a flexible and extensible way to manage access control in the platform, allowing administrators